maudeve-it/ILI9XXX-XPT2046-STM32/BACKLIGHT/README.md

 - as a switched on-off light
 - as a dimming backlight

-The backlight mode is defined by the macro #define "DISPLAY_DIMMER_MODE" in "z_displ_ILI9XXX.h" file
+Backlight mode is set by the macro #define "DISPLAY_DIMMER_MODE" in "z_displ_ILI9XXX.h" file
-- If this definition is commented backight is switching on-off
+- If this #define is commented backight is: switching on-off backlight
-- Uncomment the macro #define enabling the dimming handling
+- Uncommenting the macro #define, backlight is: dimming backlight
 <br>

 # ON-OFF mode Backlight